FREQUENTLY ASKED QUESTIONS

 Who are the artists?

 LagosPhoto is an international photography festival.
-Participating artists consist of both international and local professional photographers.
+Participating artists consist of both African as well as international professional photographers.

 Is there an open call for artists?